Monroe Palmer, Baron Palmer of Childs Hill

-Monroe Edward Palmer, Baron Palmer of Childs Hill, (born 30 November 1938), is a British Liberal Democrat politician and life peer in the House of Lords.
+Monroe Edward Palmer, Baron Palmer of Childs Hill (born 30 November 1938), is a British Liberal Democrat politician and life peer in the House of Lords.

 Born on 30 November 1938, Palmer was Liberal Party treasurer between 1971 and 1983.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 1982 New Year Honours.
 He contested the Hendon South constituency at the 1979, 1983 and 1987 general elections for the Liberal party, and was joint treasurer of the Liberal parliamentary party from 1977 to 1983.
-Following the creation of the Liberal Democrats he contested Hastings and Rye at the 1992 and 1997 general elections.
+Following the formation of the Liberal Democrats, he contested Hastings and Rye at the 1992 and 1997 general elections.